0xdcota/blockchain-developer-bootcamp-final-project/README.md

 Open a browser and go to: `http://localhost:9080/`

+### Set up NOTES!

-NOTE!
-Clear browser cache memory (CTRL+SHIT+R) to test changes in ./frontend-app/app.js, then reload `http://localhost:9080/` with (F5)
+- Clear browser cache memory (CTRL+SHIT+R) to test changes in ./frontend-app/app.js, then reload `http://localhost:9080/` with (F5).
+- Reset Metamask accounts if ganache-cli is restarted.